Tour of Nashville

 We circled through the roundabout a couple of times because Jeannie, our driver, "accidentally" kept turning left.
 Half a minute later, we were on 17th Avenue, the "lesser" half of the two main streets that make up "Music Row."
 I guess it should be called "Music Rows," but that's not nearly as catchy.
 It's an old residential neighborhood from the 20's or 30's that has been turned into offices for record labels, recording studios, artistic management (agents), etc. It's much more attractive than typical office buildings.
 We circled around to check out the 16th Avenue half, and another few minutes later we were circling Vanderbilt University.

-"Vandy" takes up several square blocks, consisting of three separate hospitals (Vanderbilt, Children's, and the V.A.), the school itself, its athletics fields, stadium, dormitories, etc. On the north side of the campus along West End Avenue, we pulled into Centennial Park to get out and let the kids play at the playground there.
+"Vandy" takes up several square blocks, consisting of three separate hospitals (Vanderbilt, Vanderbilt Children's, and the V.A.), the school itself, its athletics fields, stadium, dormitories, etc. On the north side of the campus along West End Avenue, we pulled into Centennial Park to get out and let the kids play at the playground there.
 Well, looky there: I guess playgrounds are part a city tour, after all.
 The kids got snowcones and played for a while until the adults grew restless and we all walked over to the Parthenon, a life-sized replica of the real Parthenon in Greece.
 On the other side of the Parthenon was the much more interesting — to the kids, anyway — duck pond to feed the ducks and geese.
 Interestingly, there was a wedding underway about a hundred yards to my left.
 I had heard the music, but it wasn't until the bride's veil billowed up in a gust of wind that it caught my attention.

 From Centennial Park, I showed them the HCA Data Center where I used to work years ago.
 I can't believe it's been 15 years.
 Where did the time go?
 "Down the drain," Diane informed me later when we stopped by her house.
 She should be a motivational speaker. :) Anyway, we visited Don and Diane in a very nice part of Nashville called Green Hills.
 I'm still not sure how they can afford to live there, but they do.
 I stayed with them a few months when I first transplanted myself to Nashville from California.

 The miles between Green Hills and my house in the Cane Ridge part of Antioch were filled in with a trip down Hillsboro Boulevard to gaze upon the beautiful estates on the hills above the road.
-There are some very nice homes there, a couple of which I think are occupied by one or another of the many famous people in and around this town.
+There are some very nice homes there, a couple of which I think are occupied by one or another of the many famous people who live in and around this town.

 Turning east onto Old Hickory Boulevard, there are several more beautiful properties before getting to the business end of Brentwood, a popular part of town for various corporations to setup headquarters.
 Tara and I have both done our time therein.
 They keep it from looking like a "downtown" by enforcing a four-storey limit on all buildings.
 Several years ago, there was a constant stream of new buildings under construction, but now almost every building has "space available" signs out front.
 It's still a vibrant, attractive business district, there's just plenty of space available now.